Back to overview

 Do I need legal work experience to be accepted onto a firm’s vacation scheme?

-Not all firms will require their future vacation schemers to have legal work experience for you to be accepted onto their scheme.
-While legal experience demonstrates your commitment to a legal career and provides a solid base to your application and interview, there are also a host of other important factors to include that’ll impress the firm and provide them with a well-rounded picture of yourself.
+Not all law firms require their future vacation schemers to have legal work experience for you to be accepted onto their scheme.
+While legal experience demonstrates your commitment to a legal career and provides a solid base to your application and interview, there are also a host of other important factors to include that’ll impress firms and provide them with a well-rounded picture of yourself.
 It’s time to start thinking outside the legal box you might have locked yourself in.

 Transferable skills